 Setting Up The Contact Page

 Avada includes a Contact Page template, with a built-in contact form and Google Map integration.
-We also have included integration with reCAPTCHA that gives users protection against spam.
-Users need to setup their reCAPTCHA key, as well as other items for the Contact Us page.
+We also have included integration with reCAPTCHA that gives users protection against spam, and with Avada 5.8, we offer both V2 and V3 of reCAPTCHA.

 How To Set Up The Contact Page